Carry Belts — why a normal belt just won’t fit.

 Tack on the weight of a loaded gun (perhaps another magazine as well), and your ‘big box belt’ is over taxed.
 Your pants tilt to one side, a dead giveaway that you are carrying.
 Your pants slide, and you’re continually grabbing around your carry area to readjust your pants and firearm.
 Not good, my friend … not safe.
 Nothing is more embarrassing than running off somewhere to hide so you can readjust your gun and tighten that belt so you can’t feel your toes.
 Get a real belt, one that was built to hold your firearm securely and safely.

 What to look for in a carry belt

 Once you purchase a carry belt, you will understand there is no going back.
 The carry belt will become your average day-to-day belt even when you are not carrying.
-When carrying you get the benefit of a snug firearm without having to have an overly tight belt.
-Whether carrying or not, you get a belt that eliminates ‘plumbers’ crack’, pants sliding down, and they are very fashionable!
+When carrying, you get the benefit of a snug firearm without having to have an overly tight belt.
+Whether carrying or not, you get a belt that eliminates ‘plumbers’ crack’, pants sliding down, and with the sharp stitching, are very fashionable!